"I told you the movie started at 8 p.m., but we missed it because you were late."

 People generally assume minds should work similarly, an assumption that can lead to negative judgments about those who think differently.
 "Because of the bias in society toward minority groups, it's easy to see the minority ADD way of thinking as a liability," says Dr. Davis.
 The majority think about time in a linear way, so they tend to be good at planning and budgeting time.
 But this is not the only way to think.
 Giving the majority group a label with the word "disorder" in it takes the pressure off people with ADHD.

 The Davises suggest that partners look objectively at each other's time styles.
 Couples then see that ADHD thinking can have advantages over FAD thinking.
 "A typical asset of the ADD way of seeing time is the ability to step into the moment and experience it fully," says Dr. Davis, "not burdened by thinking about the before and after (how did this happen and where is it going?)."
+CONTINUED ON PAGE TWO

 Do you handle time differently than your partner?
 To connect with others in your shoes, visit the Couples With One ADHD Partner support group on ADDConnect.